OHIO-ECT/Active-Directory-1/README.md

 ## Static IP Address

 4. Since this VM will be a server (directory services is a server service) you will need to assign it a static IP.
-Use previous knowledge or have a gander at YouTube for details on this step.
+Right-Click Network icon on the desktop, select "Properties", select "Internet Protocol Version 4 (TCP/IPv4)" and click on the "Properties" button.
+This sub-sub-sub-(far too many sub)-properties window allows the configuration of IP in Windows.
+Change the BOTTOM radio-button option to, "Use the following DNS server addresses:".
+Preferred DNS and Alternate DNS servers will un-gray at this point.

     -   IP Address: `192.168.122.200`
     -   Subnet mask: `255.255.255.0`